Sacroiliac joint syndrome treatment. Arthrosis of the sacroiliac joints symptoms. Adhesions due to inflammation of the internal genital organs

 • Increase in the size of the joint cavity.

-• Syndrome of a narrowed or disappeared joint space.
+• Syndrome of narrowed or disappeared joint space.

-• Destruction of individual parts of the sacral and iliac bones.
+• Destruction of individual parts of the sacrum and ilium.

-• The formation of marginal osteophytes, sealed areas of the surfaces of the joints.
+• Formation of marginal osteophytes, compacted areas of joint surfaces.

-To establish a more accurate diagnosis of the patient's condition and then treat it correctly, laboratory tests are prescribed: general blood and urine analysis, biochemical blood test, puncture of the inflamed joint.
+To establish a more accurate diagnosis of the patient’s condition and then treat him correctly, laboratory tests are prescribed: general blood and urine tests, biochemical blood tests, puncture of the inflamed joint.

-They also use such a method as diagnostic blockade of the joints of the sacroiliac joint with anesthetics (temporary blockage of pain syndrome).
+A method such as diagnostic blockade of the joints of the sacroiliac joint with anesthetics (temporary blocking of pain) is also used.

 Therapeutic measures

-• Physiotherapy (magnetotherapy, acupuncture, infrared radiation, physiotherapy exercises).
+• Physiotherapy (magnetic therapy, acupuncture, infrared radiation, physical therapy).

 • Massotherapy.

-• Surgical intervention - removing pus from the joint, injecting drugs into the joint.
+• Surgical intervention - removing pus from the joint, introducing medications into the joint.

 • Therapeutic blockade (arthrosis in the sacroiliac joint).

-To prevent the appearance of joint problems, it is worth following certain recommendations:
+To prevent joint problems, you should follow certain recommendations:

 • Take care of strengthening the immune system to mobilize defenses in the fight against the disease,

-• Timely eliminate foci of infection in the body,
+• Eliminate foci of infection in the body in a timely manner,

 • Avoid sitting in one position for a long time, do regular warm-ups,